We value, promote and celebrate inclusion, challenging discrimination and putting equality, diversity and belonging at the heart of everything we do.

-If you would be interested in joining the Network, email: Disability-Network-Staff-PGR
+If you would be interested in joining the Network, email: email@example.com.

 If you would like more information or are interested in joining, please contact Network Chair Nahory Hernandez Mancilla at firstname.lastname@example.org.

-We have adopted the whole university approach to wellbeing and aspire to create a environment and organisational culture that enhances health and wellbeing across our community.
-Visit the wellbeing pages to access blogs, podcasts and research but also explore wellbeing events, groups and networks along with access our ‘prevent’ resource pack.
+We have adopted the whole University approach to wellbeing and aspire to create a environment and organisational culture that enhances health and wellbeing across our community.
+Visit our wellbeing pages to access blogs, podcasts and research and to explore wellbeing events, groups and networks along with access our ‘prevent’ resource pack.

-We have developed policies to ensure that during the course of employment the Line Manager, managing staff with disabilities in a positive manner.
-The disability leave allows reasonable adjustments.
-Paid time away from work for disabled employees – it is not only for treatment, rehabilitation or assessment related to their disability, although these are the most common reasons for accessing the leave policy.
-It maybe for long or short periods of time, pro rata and can be taken as block or in short sections – it is designed to be flexible for your circumstances.
+We have developed policies to ensure that during the course of employment, line managers manage staff with disabilities in a positive manner.
+Our disability leave policy allows for reasonable adjustments.
+Paid time away from work for disabled employees is not only for treatment, rehabilitation or assessment related to their disability, although these are the most common reasons for accessing the leave policy.
+It may be for long or short periods of time, pro rata and can be taken as block or in short sections – it is designed to be flexible for your circumstances.

-Our managing absence policy contains further information for reasonable adjustments that may be made in relation to sickness absence.
+Our managing sickness policy contains further information for reasonable adjustments that may be made in relation to sickness absence.

 The STV offer free access to the Hydrotherapy pool for staff with mobility issues or impairments.
 Sessions are held on Monday mornings between 08:15 and 09:15.
-Places are limited to 6 people per session.
-It is recommended that prior to attending attendees discuss the merits of warm water exercise with a qualified medical advisor and to follow their recommendations.
+Places are limited to six people per session.
+It is recommended that before attending, attendees discuss the merits of warm water exercise with a qualified medical advisor and follow their recommendations.